radicle-dev/radicle-alpha/README.md

 # Radicle

-> because 'tis the Origin of the Root...
-The Radicle is likewise called the seminal Root.
-> — Vallemont, *Curiosities of nature and art in husbandry and gardening* (1707)

-A p2p stack for code collaboration.
+A peer-to-peer stack for code collaboration

 Radicle has a [webpage](http://radicle.xyz/) which contain a lot more information on `Radicle`.